 Move text from 10.22.2.7 P1356.12 and insert at 10.22.2.2 P1350.11 with the following changes:

-“The TXNAV timer is a timer that is initialized with the duration from the Duration/ID field in the frame most recently successfully transmitted by the TXOP holder, except for PS-Poll frames.(#2458) The TXNAV timer begins counting down from the end of the transmission of the PPDU containing that frame.
+“The TXNAV timer is a single timer, shared by the EDCAFs within a STA, that is initialized with the duration from the Duration/ID field in the frame most recently successfully transmitted by the TXOP holder, except for PS-Poll frames.(#2458) The TXNAV timer begins counting down from the end of the transmission of the PPDU containing that frame.
 An(#2458) HT STA may retransmit unacknowledged MPDUs within the same TXOP or in a subsequent TXOP.

 Then insert the following text after the text above:

-”
+“The Reservation Allocation Vector (RAV) timer for a mesh STA that has dot11MCCAActivated true is initialized with the MCCAOP Duration in the MCCAOP Reservation field at the start of an MCCAOP reservation.
+The RAV timer begins counting down from the start of an MCCAOP reservation (see 10.23.3.9.2)”

 At 1350.12 Make changes as shown (Editor please fix the indents and punctuation)